 How do you calculate prices?

 We’re a regulated business.
 This means we’re not allowed to earn more in the way of network charges in any given year than the amount set for that year by the Australian Energy Regulator.
 We calculate a range of network prices (called network tariffs in the energy industry) for the range of services we offer to different categories of customers, in order to recover our allowable revenue.
 We obtain our income to operate through these network tariffs.
-Energy retailers consider our network prices when setting their retailer electricity prices and calculating your power bill.
+Energy retailers consider our network prices when setting their retail electricity prices and calculating your power bill.

 The network charges we bill to energy retailers for each of their customers’ use of our network are usually linked to either their customers’ consumption of electricity or the demand they place on the network.
 “Consumption” refers to the amount of energy used over a period of time, while “demand” refers to the rate at which electricity is being drawn from the network at any given time.
 The diagram below illustrates this.
 Under the two examples shown, the two customers might consume the same amount of electricity, but the customer with the flat load profile has a lower level of demand overall, and a lower peak demand.